 We have increased our international engagement, developing collaborations in over 60 countries.
 This has allowed us to increase internationally-sourced research funding from 5% to 20% of our total income.

 Results in REF 2021

-- 50% of our impact was rated as having very considerable or outstanding reach and significance.
+- 50% of our impact case studies were rated as outstanding in terms of their reach and significance.